lake-wg/edhoc/draft-ietf-lake-traces.md

 # Authentication with static DH, CCS identified by 'kid'

 In this example I and R are authenticated with ephemeral-static Diffie-Hellman (METHOD = 3).
+Both I and R support cipher suite 0, which determines the algorithms:

+* EDHOC AEAD algorithm = AES-CCM-16-64-128
+* EDHOC hash algorithm = SHA-256
+* EDHOC MAC length in bytes (Static DH) = 8
+* EDHOC key exchange algorithm (ECDH curve) = X25519
+* EDHOC signature algorithm = EdDSA
+* Application AEAD algorithm = AES-CCM-16-64-128
+* Application hash algorithm = SHA-256

 The public keys are represented as raw public keys (RPK), encoded in an CWT Claims Set (CCS) and identified by the COSE header parameter 'kid'.

 ## message_1